Programs Upcoming Recordings Contact Us Staff Bios

 The Phoenix Symphony

 Central Sound at EIGHT has proudly partnered with The Phoenix Symphony to produce broadcasts of this world-class orchestra.
-The 2013-2014 broadcast season has concluded - check this website for future broadcast information.
+This week concludes the 2014-2015 season.
+For more information about upcoming events and broadcasts of The Phoenix Symphony, please visit phoenixsymphony.org or this website for future broadcast information.

 Southwest Season Ticket